govinda-attal/devops-test/helm-chart/ReadMe.md

 >> Note: If need be the CI/CD tools like Harness or Codefresh could be used to deploy helm charts to K8s cluster instead of bash scripts.

+Swagger Spec can be seen https://demo.<public-ip>.xip.io/swaggerui/?url=https://demo.<public-ip>.xip.io/api/api/swagger.yaml (but cannot be tested using URL, instead use Postman as below)

 ### Using Postman to test Articles API

 1. Start postman utility